Lau Siu-ming

-Lau Siu Ming (劉兆銘 (刘兆铭, Liú Zhàomíng), born 13 October 1931) is a Hong Kong dancer and actor.
+Lau Siu-ming (劉兆銘 (刘兆铭), 13 October 1931 – 2 September 2026) was a Hong Kong dancer and actor.
 He started his acting career in TVB.
 He starred in the movie "The Butterfly Murders" for the first time in 1979.
-Though he is best known for his roles in The Legend of the Condor Heroes, the 1990 martial arts movie Swordsman, A Chinese Ghost Story, A Chinese Ghost Story II, and A Chinese Ghost Story III.
-In 2006, he was nominated for the Best Supporting Actor Award at the 11th Hong Kong Golden Bauhinia Awards for playing Uncle Ghost in the movie Re-cycle.
+Though he is best known for his roles in The Legend of the Condor Heroes, the 1990 martial arts film Swordsman, A Chinese Ghost Story, A Chinese Ghost Story II, and A Chinese Ghost Story III.
+In 2006, he was nominated for the Best Supporting Actor Award at the 11th Hong Kong Golden Bauhinia Awards for playing Uncle Ghost in the film Re-cycle.

 Early life

-Lau Siu-ming was born in 1931, and his ancestral home is Longkou Town, Heshan City, Jiangmen, Guangdong.
+Lau Siu-ming was born on 13 October 1931, and his ancestral home was Longkou Town, Heshan City, Jiangmen, Guangdong.
 When he was young, he traveled across the ocean alone and worked as a warehouse worker on a cruise ship.
 Later, he was awarded a scholarship to dance at the Classical Ballet Research Center in Cannes, France.